 Westchester and NY State laws regarding smoking in worksites:

-- Chapter 534, Westchester’s Smoke-Free Worksite Law, went into effect in 2003.
+- Chapter 534, Westchester’s Smoke-Free Worksite Law, went into effect in 2003 and was amended in 2015 to include electronic cigarettes.
 This law prohibits smoking at all worksites, including restaurants, taverns and bars, in Westchester County with one or more employees.